sidofdountio/gestion-pv/README.md

 # attendance-management
-This app cant help manage simple prence in choir
+This app cant help to manage simple prence in choir